-Welcome to the third Journal of Moral Philosophy discussion here at PEA Soup will take place on July 21-23.
+Welcome to the third Journal of Moral Philosophy discussion here at PEA Soup.
+It will take place on July 21-23.
 This is sure to be another insightful and productive discussion, this time on Kerah Gordon-Solmon “Self-Defence Against Multiple Threats.”
 This paper is currently available in the “Advance Articles” section online at the Journal of Moral Philosophy.
 They have kindly provided free access to the paper, which can be viewed or downloaded here.
 Renee Jorgensen Bolinger wrote a critical précis and commentary which is posted below.
 Please join the fun!

 Renee Jorgensen Bolinger’s critical précis

 Kerah Gordon-Solmon’s paper gives an impressively clear and concise statement of the problem of self-defense against multiple threats and offers a clever reply on behalf of the responsibility theorist.
 The central puzzle is how to restrict liability-based justifications for defense from permitting a defender to kill arbitrarily many minimally responsible threats in self-defense.